 Attend Seminars, Workshops and Conferences

-are an excellent way to keep up to date with peer-reviewed research without having to read (and try to interpret) the research papers yourself.
-For nutrition, the two I recommend are Alan Aragon’s Research Review and the Examine.com Research Digest.
-(If you’re looking for a similar product for strength training and bodybuilding then I highly recommend Monthly Applications in Strength Sport by Eric Helms, Greg Nuckols and Mike Zourdos).
+Research reviews are an excellent way to keep up to date with peer-reviewed research without having to read (and try to interpret) the research papers yourself.
+For nutrition, Alan Flanagan’s review is great for the details of nutritional science.
+If you’re looking for a similar product aimed at strength training and bodybuilding then I highly recommend Monthly Applications in Strength Sport.
+James Krieger’s Weightology review is also a great option.

 Guidance and Mentorship

 via someone who knows how to navigate their way through the industry can be vital.
 You can get this informally through the connections you make and people you meet, both online and in-person.
 If you are going to reach out for advice to someone, here’s some advice that may increase your chances of receiving a positive reply:

 - Give some background or get to know them (to some degree).
 If you consistently follow someones work, interact with them, be respectful and are genuinely interested in a conversation, most people will be cool with that.
 Demanding advice from someone you’ve had zero interaction with might not prove as successful.